 §3706.
-Grants and cooperative agreements
+Grants and Cooperative Agreements

 The Secretary may make grants and enter into cooperative agreements according to the provisions of this section in order to assist any activity consistent with this chapter, including activities performed by individuals.
-The total amount of any such grant or cooperative agreement may not exceed 75 percent of the total cost of the program.

-(b)Eligibility and procedure
+(b) Eligibility and procedure